Celebrate the Magic of Vienna: A 3-Day Holiday with Sights and Christmas Markets

 Vienna Walking Tour

 We love walking tours and it really is the best way to get oriented to a city.
-We highly recommend the free walking tours where you pay what you like at the end of the tour.
-It’s a great start to figure out where you want to spend more time later and learn about the city and cool recommendations from locals!
 Tours usually last about 2-2.5 hours.
-The one we really enjoyed is Good Vienna Tours about Old Town.
+The one we really enjoyed is a free walking tour (pay at end) by Good Vienna Tours about Old Town.
+Other great alternatives include:

-If you choose not to take a walking tour, go explore the city on foot and get lost in the beauty of the streets and the wonderful Christmas Markets there!
-Or since it is Christmas time, take a carriage ride around town?!
+If you skip the walking tour, just wander the city on foot and soak up the charm of the streets and Christmas markets!
+Or, since it’s the holidays, why not take a festive carriage ride around town?

 Must check out places on your walk around Vienna: